-Scope 1 emissions direct emissions from our data centers, offices, and transportation fleet

-- Stationary combustion (e.g., natural gas consumed at our Menlo Park campus for heating) - Mobile combustion (e.g., diesel emissions from our intercampus shuttles) - Fugitive emissions (e.g., refrigerants)

-Scope 2 emissions indirect emissions from purchased energy for our data centers and offices
+Scope 1 emissions direct emissions from our data centers, offices and transportation fleet Stationary combustion (e.g., natural gas consumed at our Menlo Park campus for heating) Mobile combustion (e.g., diesel emissions from our intercampus shuttles) Fugitive emissions (e.g., refrigerants) Scope 2 emissions indirect emissions from purchased energy for our data centers and offices Purchased electricity District heating Stationary combustion from leased sites

-- · Purchased electricity

-- District heating

-- Stationary combustion from leased sites

-In 2020, Facebook reduced our operational emissions by 94% from a 2017 baseline and addressed the residual emissions with high-quality carbon removal projects.
-As a result, Facebook's operations produce net zero emissions.
+In 2020, Meta reduced our operational emissions by 94% from a 2017 baseline and addressed the residual emissions with high-quality carbon removal projects.
+As a result, Meta's operations have produced net zero emissions since then.